TrevorEdwards/gcp-workshop-hackathon-edition/README.md

 After that, you should be all set to continue as if you were running in the Cloud Shell in the instructions above.

-### Fill out this form

-The script will automatically prompt you for this, but in case you missed it -- please fill out [this form](https://goo.gl/forms/4YF8jiP5kX9r8lNp) with your project ID!

 ## WORKSHOP: Writing a Cloud Translation Service in Node.js

 ### Description